Andrew Fraknoi: Professional career

-Fraknoi has served on the board of trustees of the SETI Institute, a scientific and educational organization devoted to the search for life in the universe, since its inception in 1985.
+Fraknoi has served on the Board of Directors of the SETI Institute, a scientific and educational organization devoted to the search for life in the universe, since its inception in 1985.
 From 2010 to 2012, he was vice-chair of the Board and served on the program committee planning the first and second SETIcon, a national weekend public conferences devoted to the scientific quest for our counterparts among the stars.
 In 2013, he was elected to the board of trustees of the Friends of the Lick Observatory, later called the Lick Observatory Council.

 In his retirement Fraknoi continues to teach classes at both the Fromm Institute for Lifelong Learning through University of San Francisco, and the Osher Lifelong Learning Institute at San Francisco State University.